sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 > 10. Bookmark for frequently ordered menus
 > 11. Show by red mark what is predicted in the next step or recommendation

-After this, we picked top 3 solutions ideas with a few criteria.
+After this, we picked top 3 solutions ideas with ㄹa few criteria.
 Here are our criteria for choosing solution ideas.

 * Make sense
 * Be useful
 * Provide interest
 * Not bothering workers and managers
-* More related with POV and also with Soojeong's story

 Through those criteria, we selected these 3 solution ideas.
 We denote how these solution ideas fit well with our criteria.

 * Simulate complicated situations that frequently occur at the cafe

 > * Workers can practice a lot without being embarrassed and get familiar with POS by simulating situations.
-> * Since Soojeong wants to be perfect at any sudden situations, this solution is a good option for her.

 * Show rankings for workers or for specific learning process